 Physical Therapy Guide to Cervical Radiculopathy

 Cervical radiculopathy is often referred to as a pinched nerve in the neck.
-It is characterized by radiating pain from the neck to the shoulder, shoulder blade, arm, or hand.
-Weakness and lack of coordination in the arm and hand can also occur.
-The condition affects an average of 85 out of 100,000 people—most often individuals in their 50s.
+It is defined by pain that may radiate (extend) from the neck to the shoulder, shoulder blade, arm, or hand.
+Weakness and lack of coordination in the arm and hand also can occur.
+The condition affects about 85 out of 100,000 people, and most often occurs in people in their 50s.
+It often develops from repeated irritation rather than a single injury.
 Athletes, heavy laborers, and workers who use vibrating machinery are commonly affected.
-People who sit for long periods of time, or individuals with arthritis in the neck region, also may be affected.
+People who sit for long periods, or those with arthritis in the neck region, also may be affected.

-What is Cervical Radiculopathy?
+What Is Cervical Radiculopathy?

-- Herniated or bulging discs from trauma or degeneration
+- Herniated or bulging discs from trauma or degeneration (decline over time).

 How Does It Feel?

 Symptoms of cervical radiculopathy vary depending on the nerve root involved.
 Typically, symptoms occur on the same side of the body as the affected nerve and may include: